NIH requires disclosure of biographical, other support and foreign component information in proposals and post-award progress reports.

 - travel supported/paid by an external entity to perform research activities with an associated time commitment

-- startup packages from organizations other than the Ohio State startups
+- startup packages from organizations other than Ohio State

-NIH requires supporting documentation, including copies of contracts, grants or agreements related to key personnel’s foreign appointments or foreign employment.
+NIH requires supporting documentation, including copies of contracts, grants or agreements related to key personnel’s foreign appointments and/or employment with a foreign institution for all foreign activities and resources reported in Other Support.
 An English translation must be provided if the original documents are not in English.

 Current and pending support must be signed, dated and certified to indicate it is true, complete and accurate.